kachan2/CS-222-Data-Visualization/README.md

 ## Project Setup
 1. Clone this GitHub repository
-2. open project and navigate to *client* folder
+2. open project and navigate to *client* folder via terminal
 3. run the following line in the terminal to install all necessary dependencies:
 ```npm install```
 4. run the following line in the terminal to run the project (make sure it is run in the client folder):